|

 simple copy-on-write snapshot is taken, and populating the

 root directory is instant.
-If the specified template path
+If the specified template path does

-file system supports that), which can be substantially more
+system supports that), which can be substantially more

 time-consuming.
 Note that the snapshot taken is of the

-specified directory or subvolume, including all
+specified directory or subvolume, including all subdirectories

-sub-mounts.
-May not be specified together with --image= or
+be specified together with --image= or --ephemeral.

 Note that this switch leaves hostname, machine ID and all